 In late February, at my Rheumy followup, I didn’t get good news.
 The RA was flaring and now Sjogrens is testing positive.
 Let’s see… that’s Rheumatoid Arthritis, Sjogrens disease, SICCA syndrome, Addison’s/adrenal insufficiency, dysautonomia, inflammatory bowel disease (cousin of Crohns), ulcerative colitis … I think that’s it on the AI’s (auto-immunes).
 Of course, there’s the pacemaker stuff – which we actually have a lot of fun with – and various assortment of other, less in-my-face health issues.
 I quit counting long ago.
 Honestly.
 I just shake my head.

 This time, they took me out of work.
 Totally blind-sided on that one.
 Said I could teach a few piano lessons and my small little fitness class I volunteer for, but nothing else.
-Seriously… except that the doctor asked me to take some time off earlier in February and I thought the summer was better timed, I just didn’t see this one coming.
+Seriously… except that the doctor had asked me to take some time off earlier in February and I thought the summer was better timed, I just didn’t see this one coming.
 But he took me out.
 Boom.
 Done.
 60 days.
 I think we chronic’s get used to our compromised state of performance and just assume that we’re kicking along able to do the things we’ve always been able to do.
 When sometimes that couldn’t be further from the truth.
 And the unpredictability… ok, I’ll save that topic or another time. #preach

 A couple of weeks later, I got a terrible cold, so we had to hold the metho, which let the RA get ahead and the flare got really bad.
 We were truly behind the 8-ball, and I began to see the wisdom in not working right now.
 This was an awful cold, we thought it might be the flu, but it wasn’t.
 There just isn’t such a thing as “little” anything while on these immunosuppressant meds.
-My AI buddies will know exactly what I’m talking about.
+My AI (auto-immune) buddies will know exactly what I’m talking about.
 So we had to try and get in front with tons of prednisone.
-Ahhh….my friend, prednisone.
+Ahhh….my ole’ buddy, prednisone.
 It’s a love-hate relationship we have, this little guy and me.
-But he has saved my behind on many occasions, so I let him hang around and be my friend.
+But he’s saved my behind on many occasions, so I let him hang around and be my friend.
 My not-really, pretend friend.
 Kind of like we pretend with people in real life, sometimes.
 Okay, another post another day…

 I returned for a 30-day follow up last Tuesday, hoping to hear that the metho, and especially the recent prednisone, had calmed everything down and we could quickly reach a maintenance plan, getting back to life as I knew it.
 But this wasn’t the case, and the inflammation was even worse.
 The decision was made to add Enbrel back in to the mix, a decision I was sad to hear (but this is where trusting your healthcare team comes in to play).
 There were insurance delays, and two days later the inflammation and flare were headed to the heart, lungs and ribs – their favorite place to hang out.
 That mess hurts.
-Please indulge me to scream this… THAT.MESS.HURTS.
+Please indulge me as I scream this… THAT.MESS.HURTS.
 Like nobody’s business.
 I thought I was having a heart attack of some kind, not the sternal pain itself because I’ve had that before and it felt familiar, but this time it radiated in to both my jaws.
 That was new.
 And that scared me tremendously.
 And I was driving at the time with nowhere to pull over on these mountain roads.
 So I called the docs the next morning, was called in stat for cardio workup.
 Thankfully everything was okay cardiac-wise, so we hit it from the RA side of things.
 Tons of steroids, something to help with the pain for a few days so I can get some sleep (because no sleep means worsening flare, right?
 I despise this cycle…), and we’re back at home resting.
 Still no work, at least for 30 more days.
 Wow.
 Ouch.

 Things are better now, though we’re not quite on the maintenance side of things yet.
 Followup is in May and I’m hoping to get better news.
 In the meantime, here are a few things I’ve been learning…